 A violation of the Honor System is an offense against the entire student body.
 Students who enforce the system are performing a solemn duty, protecting their individual liberties and the reputation of the student body.
 In return for acceptance and active guardianship of the Honor System, students enjoy faith in themselves and in one another and receive the confidence of the faculty and administration.
 The Honor System creates an atmosphere of personal integrity and freedom through individual and collective responsibility.

 Violation of the Honor System can result in dismissal or imposition of an intermediate sanction.
 The College will automatically enforce any sanction imposed by the Honor Court on a student certified to be guilty of a breach of the Honor System.

-Faculty who wish to file charges should email Micah Nida at mrn2ca or Josi Stidham at jcs5gt within 8 class days of the alleged incident.
+Faculty who wish to file charges should email Josi Stidham at jcs5gt within 8 class days of the alleged incident.

 Honor Court Members